 On July 29, 2013, the Company announced that Maurice L. Castonguay, the Company's Senior Vice President and Chief Financial Officer, plans to leave the Company, effective March 31, 2014.
-On July 23, 2013, Matthew Dillon indicated to the Company his intention to step down as Senior Vice President, Global Services and Systems Management effective August 15, 2013.
+Matthew Dillon, our former Senior Vice President, Global Services and Systems Management, departed the Company effective August 15, 2013.
 We had two executive departures in fiscal 2012: the departures of our Senior Vice President of Engineering and Chief Technology Officer in August 2012 and our Vice President of Human Resources in September 2012.
 We had three executive departures in fiscal 2011: the departure of our Chief Financial Officer and our Vice President of Product Operations, both in August 2011, and the departure of our Vice President of Engineering and Chief Architect in April 2011.
-While we have since hired replacements, there is always a risk of uncertainty and instability relating to our ability to find highly qualified successors for certain executive positions and to transition the duties and responsibilities of any departing key executive in an orderly manner.
+While we have since hired replacements and promoted certain individuals, there is always a risk of uncertainty and instability relating to our ability to find highly qualified successors for certain executive positions and to transition the duties and responsibilities of any departing key executive in an orderly manner.